How does SAMHDA prepare public-use data files for release?

 The technical characteristics of the documentation are verified against the data to ensure that the data and documentation match.
 Information relating to the data collection as a whole are examined (e.g., number of cases, number of variables, number of data files, record length, data structure, and how multiple files are linked).

 User-defined missing data codes and weights are documented and inter-field consistency checks are performed.
-SAMHDA works with SAMHSA program staff to make any necessary corrections to the data.
 Data definition statements for SPSS, SAS and Stata are prepared for all data sets and value labels are added when they are not part of the files that were received.
-When possible, data sets and codebooks are prepared for compatibility with SAMHDA's online analysis systems (SDA (?) and R-DAS (?)).
+When possible, data sets and codebooks are prepared for compatibility with SAMHDA's public-use online analysis system (SDA (?)).

 After the initial processing is complete, further quality checks are made.
 For example, the observed frequencies are verified against the reported frequencies and checks are made for consistency of survey responses and skip patterns.
 Data files are also reformatted to the smallest possible size for optimum transfer speed over the Internet.